 In summary the modern cadet program has 16 achievements with 5 milestones.

-To fully understand cadet promotions during this period, here's a slide show that explains the initial program and the many changes that were implemented from 1964-75.
+To fully understand cadet promotions during this period, here's a slide show that explains the original program as designed by Mr. Sorenson, and the many changes that were implemented from 1964-75.
 In the end, the promotion requirements are almost the same from 1975-98.
 Most of the documents discussed in the series are available on this website.

 Here's the short version if you don't want to read the slides (but it's worth the time if you want detail!): to a point the table of organization was eliminated.
 Enlisted cadets could be promoted without the encumbrance of the table of organization.